YU-Zhejian/libceu/Readme.md

 1. A small portable C runtime library like MUSL or uCLibC;
 2. String manipulation functions and data structures like GLib;
+3. A build system that supports CMake for modularized integration to other projects and GNU Autotools that allows execution over diverse machines.
-3. Other tasks related to portability: Perform platform detection.
+4. Other tasks related to portability: Perform platform detection.

 It is still under development.
 Do not use.